 Following receipt of our pre-application advice, where a specific technical issue has been raised, it may be necessary for the applicant to consult with other consultees, such as the Environment Agency or Natural England.
 If the applicant wishes officers from the County Council to attend, follow up meeting charges would apply.

 Any advice in relation to pre-application enquiries is given by officers in good faith, without prejudice to the formal consideration of any subsequent planning application which will be subject to wider consultation and publicity and ultimately determined by the County Council.

 All advice will be correct at the time given in relation to current planning policies and policy context, however this may change with local plan or national policy updates or relevant case law.
 If there is a significant delay between the pre-application advice and the submission of the planning application, then the most up to date planning status will need to be complied with.

 The County Council will not be liable for any loss or damage including without limitation, indirect or consequential loss or damage arising from or in connection with the use of the advice.

 The pre-application advice given may not necessarily be exhaustive but is intended to highlight the main issues that need to be considered as part of any subsequent planning application.
-Should the detail or the nature of the proposal change from those given, further advice should be sought prior to the submission of an application.
+Once the application is submitted further information, not originally identified at the pre-application stage, may be required.
+Should the detail or the nature of the proposal materially change from those originally submitted, further advice should be sought prior to the submission of an application.